hadley/adv-r/Rcpp.md

 # High performance functions with Rcpp

-Sometimes R code just isn't fast enough - you've already used all of the tips and tricks you know and you've used profiling to find the bottleneck, and there's simply no way to make the code any faster.
-This chapter is the answer to that problem: use Rcpp to easily write key functions in C++ to get all the performance of C, while sacrificing the minimum of convenience.
-[Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) is a fantastic tool written by Dirk Eddelbuettel and Romain Francois that makes it dead simple to write high-performance code in C++ that easily interfaces with the R-level data structures.
+Sometimes R code just isn't fast enough - you've used profiling to find the bottleneck, but there's simply no way to make the code any faster.
+This chapter is the answer to that problem: use Rcpp to easily write key functions in C++ to get high-performance functions that only take slightly longer to write than their R requivalents.
+[Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) is a fantastic tool written by Dirk Eddelbuettel, Romain Francois, Doug Bates, John Chambers and JJ Allaire that makes it dead simple to write high-performance R code in C++.

-You can also write high performance code in straight C or Fortran.
-These may (or may not) be more performant than C++, but you have to sacrifice a lot of convenience and master the complex C internals of R, as well as doing memory management yourself.
+It is possible to write high performance code in C or Fortran.
+This may (or may not) be produce faster code, but it will almost certainly take you much much longer to write.
+Without Rcpp, you must sacrifice a lot of very helpful wrappers and master the complex C internals of R yourself.
 In my opinion, using Rcpp is currently the best balance between speed and convenience.

-Writing performant code may also require you to rethink your basic approach: a solid understand of basic data structures and algorithms is very helpful here.
-That's beyond the scope of this book, but I'd suggest the "algorithm design handbook" as a good place to start.
-Or http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-introduction-to-algorithms-sma-5503-fall-2005/

 The basic strategy is to keep as much code as possible in R, because: